freseco/pyerir/README.md

 - Menu/windows to show and scrolling all channels.
 - Memorize favorite channels.
 - Testing in other platforms.
-- Read configuration file: json format, favorite channels, url or path of m3u file.
+- Read configuration file(**config.py**): favorite channels, ~~url or path of m3u file~~.(Done)
 - Get channels information from Xtream-Codes IPTV servers.
 - Shows channel's logo if it exists.
+- Load logo channel.
+- Option to create IR codes from a new remote cotrol.

 ## Error list:
 - No exit well when push #
 - key only when windows channel o volumen are shown.

+## Debugging

+$ python[3.9] pyerir.py [--debug]

+## Discussion
+Our main forum for discussion is the project's [GitHub issue tracker](https://github.com/freseco/pyerir/issues).
+This is the right place to start a discussion of any of the above or most any other topic concerning the project.